 - Step 1.
 Meeting with President.
 All grievances shall be reduced to writing and shall specify the alleged violation of the contract.
 Such written grievance shall be submitted to the President within ten (10) working days from the date of the occurrence.
 Within ten (10) working days following receipt of the grievance by the President, representatives of the Employer and the Union shall meet in an attempt to resolve the grievance.
 Within five (5) working days after Step 1 meeting, the President shall respond to the Union in writing.
 The timelines for said meeting and responses may be extended by mutual agreement. - Step 2.
 Mediation.
-If the grievance is not resolved in Step 1, then either party may request a mediator from the Federal Mediation and Conciliation Service (FMCS) within ten (10) working days of receiving the President's response.
-Both parties may mutually agree upon a mediator other than one through the FMCS.
-Mediation through mutual agreement only. - Step 3.
+If the grievance is not resolved in Step 1, then either party may request mediation within ten (10) working days of receiving the President's response.
+Mediation is by mutual agreement only, and the cost, if any, shall be shared equally by the parties. - Step 3.
 Arbitration.
 If no agreement is reached in Step 2 or the parties do not mutually agree to mediate, the grievance may be moved within ten (10) working days after mediation, or if the parties do not agree to mediate, within fifteen (15) working days of the President's response, to Step 3 Arbitration.
-An arbitrator shall be selected from a list of seven (7) neutral arbitrators to be submitted to the parties by the FMCS.
+An arbitrator shall be selected from a list of seven (7) neutral arbitrators.
 Selection of the arbitrator shall be by alternate strike of the arbitrator's names.
-A coin flip shall determine the first party to strike a name. - Section 3.
+A coin flip shall determine the first party to strike a name.

+Section 3.
 Authority of the Arbitrator.
 The authority of the arbitrator shall be limited to making an award relating to the interpretation of or adherence to the written provisions of this agreement, and the arbitrator shall have no authority to add to, subtract from, or modify in any manner the terms and provisions of this Agreement.
 The award of the arbitrator shall be confined to the issues raised in the grievance, and the arbitrator shall have no power to decide any other issues.
 The award of the arbitrator shall be made within forty-five (45) calendar days following the close of the hearing.
 The fees and expenses of the neutral arbitrator shall be divided equally between the Employer and the Union.
-The award of the arbitrator shall be final and binding upon the Employer, Union and the Employee(s) involved. - Section 4.
+The award of the arbitrator shall be final and binding upon the Employer, Union and the Employee(s) involved.

+Section 4.
 Time Limits.
 The time limits set forth herein relating to the time for filing a grievance and a demand for arbitration shall be mandatory.
 Failure by the Union to follow said time limitations shall result in the grievance being barred, waived, and forfeited.
 Failure by the Employer to follow said time limits shall result in the grievance being settled in favor of the Union.
 The time limitations provided herein may be extended by mutual written agreement of the parties, or by mutual verbal agreement of the parties promptly confirmed in writing or by email by one of the parties.